superpeanut420/odin-recipes/README.md

 This is a small project where I am making a website that links to different cooking recipes on the web.
 I will be soley practicing basic HTML use with elements, tags, attributes, and git.
+After project reflection: Graphically, everything sucks, but the website works as its supposed to.
+I would like to learn how to create buttons or add some type of color to the site.